widecoin-project/widecoin/INSTALL.md

-Building Widecoin
+Building Bitcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Widecoin Core reference implementation of Widecoin.
+See doc/build-*.md for instructions on building the various elements of the Bitcoin Core reference implementation of Bitcoin.